Anaïs Mitchell: Career

-Having begun writing her first songs at the age of 17, around 1998, Mitchell won the New Folk award in 2003, when she was 22, at the Kerrville Folk Festival.
+She began writing her first songs at the age of 17, around 1998.
+Just five years later Mitchell won the New Folk award in 2003, when she was 22, at the Kerrville Folk Festival.
 Her album Hymns for the Exiled was released on Chicago's Waterbug Records label in 2004.
 This recording attracted the attention of singer-songwriter Ani DiFranco, who signed her to the Righteous Babe Records label.

 In 2006, Mitchell debuted a draft of her "folk opera" Hadestown, which she wrote in collaboration with arranger Michael Chorney and director Ben T. Matchstick.
 A revised version of Hadestown was staged in 2007.
 Her third album, The Brightness, was released that same year on Righteous Babe Records.

 Her album Hadestown, produced by Todd Sickafoose, was released in spring 2010 to favorable reviews.
 Described as "the story of Orpheus and Eurydice set in post-apocalyptic Depression-era America, the album includes guest appearances by Ani DiFranco, Greg Brown, Justin Vernon of Bon Iver, Ben Knox Miller of The Low Anthem, and The Haden Triplets (Petra, Rachel, and Tanya Haden).

 Mitchell continued quietly working on a stage version of Hadestown while also writing and recording new material.
 In early 2012, she released Young Man in America on Wilderland Records.
 Mitchell opened the North American leg of Bon Iver's autumn 2012 tour, which included two sold-out shows at Radio City Music Hall.
 The album was largely praised by critics as "genre-defying" and her "second consecutive masterpiece."